 We’ll also be talking about the different ways to earn points on Gamekit and the different rewards you can get.

-There’s a lot to cover, so let’s get started!
+There’s a lot to cover in our Gamekit review, so let’s get started!

 What is Gamekit?